nikolaiu/nikolaiu/README.md

 ### Hey there, I'm Nikolai

 #### 🌱 I'm currently working on creating a personal portfolio website to display my work.
 #### 🔭 My fields of interest are graphic design, cyber-security, and website development and design.
+I'm also currently exploring console restoration, modding, and refurbishing/repurposing old tech.

 <!--
 **nikolaiu/nikolaiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.